Keathan01/KEABRE25108_FTO2502_A1_Keathan_Bredenkamp_JSL01/README.md

 ## License ©️
 - Repository is made public.
-- Can be cloned when it requires an update e.g (Project updates and tools)
+- Can be cloned when it requires an update e.g
 - Contact Information ☎️
 - Github ( https://github.com/Keathan01 )
 - Tel (+2784 415 0663)